Vietnam.vn - Nền tảng quảng bá Việt Nam

 The forearms and legs are areas of skin susceptible to atopic dermatitis.
 (Photo: Tam Anh General Hospital).

-“The immune barrier is immature and incomplete, the number of staphylococcus aureus bacteria increases on the skin, and the drugs that can be used for children are limited, making children susceptible to disease outbreaks and more severe than adults,” said Dr. Van.
+“The immune barrier is immature and incomplete, the number of staphylococcus aureus bacteria increases on the skin, and the drugs that can be used for children are limited, making them susceptible to disease outbreaks and more severe than adults,” said Dr. Van.

 Large itchy rash, scratched a lot causing peeling in another case.
 (Photo: Tam Anh General Hospital).